xbelderol220000001002/AgileEye-Markdown-Submission/submissions/template.md

 Description of your applications (you can include lists, quotes, tables, etc)

+## Tags (Up to 3 tags only)
+-First Tag
+-Second Tag

 [Name of the Link](The url link to your application)

+***
+# Tags List (you can make your own tag by submitting your md file and the list here will be updated)
+- Showcase
+- Tracker
+- Integration
 For references on markdown syntax
 [Please refer here](https://www.markdownguide.org/basic-syntax/)